Smudging Policy

 - Sharing the traditional knowledge and ways of the Indigenous people.

-- Providing appropriate Spiritual Sacred Medicines for Smudging ceremonies.
+- Providing appropriate sacred medicines for Smudging ceremonies.

-- Providing a spiritually safe area for the College Community.
+- Providing a culturally safe area for the College community.

 - Providing enforcement in support of this policy.